 I especially love the “Baked for Breakfast” section that includes recipes for Basic Baked Polenta with Maple Syrup and Lemon Brioche French Toast.
 Next on my list to try is Bacon and Lentils with Egg, which is located in the breakfast section but could easily be turned into lunch or dinner.

 Although some might be disappointed by the complete lack of photos, Faith’s creative recipes had me hooked as soon as I started thumbing through the book.
 If, like me, you believe that casseroles can and should involve more than a can of this and a packet of that, Not Your Mother’s Casseroles just might be the book for you.
 I’m happy to say that it will take up permanent residence on my already crowded cookbook shelf and I can’t wait to try more of the recipes.

 (recipe reprinted with permission from page 70, “Not Your Mother’s Casseroles,” author Faith Durand, Harvard Common Press, Jan.
 2011)

 Baked White Bean Dip with Rosemary and Parmesan

-one 15-ounce can cannellini or Great Northern Beans, rinsed and drained
+- one can cannellini or Great Northern Beans, rinsed and drained (15 ounces)

-1. Preheat the oven to 350 degrees F. Lightly grease the gratin dish with olive oil.
+- Preheat the oven to 350 degrees F. Lightly grease a 1-quart gratin dish with olive oil.